Larsos099/fitusb/README.md

 - _(optional, but recommended) Ninja_

-- (lsblk on Linux-Systems)
+- _(lsblk on Linux-Systems)_
 ## Why _fitusb_?
-Fitusb is a simple, leightweight ISO-Flasher.
+Fitusb is a simple, lightweight ISO-Flasher.

 It's completely written in C++, and practically native